u16052642/thrive_erp_documentation/documentation-16.0/content/developer/howtos/company.rst

 add products belonging to company B to it.
 It is only when the user logs out from company B that access errors will occur for the sales order.

-To correctly manage multi-company behaviors, Odoo's ORM provides multiple features:
+To correctly manage multi-company behaviors, Thrive Bureau ERP's ORM provides multiple features:

 - :ref:`Company-dependent fields <howto/company/company_dependent>`
 - :ref:`Multi-company consistency <howto/company/check_company>`